How many Russian soldiers died in the war with Ukraine

 Officers killed in Ukraine

-In November 2024, Major General Pavlo Klimenko, commander of the 5th Separate Motorised Rifle Brigade (former DPR ‘Oplot’ Brigade), died.
-According to the pro-Ukrainian Telegram channel Spy’s Dossier, he was fatally wounded on November 6: Klimenko was attacked by an FPV drone while riding a motorbike between command posts.
+In November 2024, Major General Pavel Klimenko, commander of the 5th Separate Motorised Rifle Brigade (formerly the “Oplot” Brigade of the so-called Donetsk People’s Republic), was fatally wounded by an FPV drone.

-It should always be taken into account that the data of the last few weeks is the most incomplete and may change significantly in the future.
+Please note that the data of the last few weeks is the most incomplete and may change significantly in the future.

 Mediazona is in a tough spot—we still haven’t recovered our pre-war level of donations.
 If we don’t reach at least 5,000 monthly subscribers soon, we’ll be forced to make drastic cuts, limiting our ability to report.